theodorhusefest/ADA-2019-project1-sovellettu-tiedon-analysoint/README.md

 - Make sure that the visualization choices are optimal and easy to understand

 ## Internal Milestones until Project Milestone 3

+In the next section we have written how we will answer all the research questions, and we will therefore not go in detail of that here.
+This is to be considered an overall plan.

 1 - Answer research Questions 1 & 2 (29th November)
-- Investigate any oddities with the cleaned data

 2 - Answer research Questions 3 & 4.
+(6th December)
-Decide report format (6th December)
+- Decide on either report or data story.
-- Report format

-3 - Finish visuals and finish draft of report (13th December)
+3 - Finish visuals and make a draft of report/data story (13th December)

 4 - Final Deadline (20th December)
-- Report to be returned
+- Make sure the report/data is consistent, and includes all the important information.
-- A supporting notebook shall be returned as well(extending on Milestone 2)
+- Make sure the final notebook (extending on Milestone 2) is comprehensive and includes all mathematical calculations.
 - Update readme with contributions of team members (including who works on the final presentation)

 5 - Presentations (18th January)